wirecardBrasil/moip-sdk-java-le/README.md

 This step by step will exemplify the integration flow with simple usage examples.

 ### 1. Setup
-Before make requests to Moip API it's necessary create a **setup**, defining the environment and the authentication that's will be used.
+Before making requests to Moip API it's necessary make a **setup**, defining the environment and the authentication that will be used.

 #### 1.1 Setting the authentication
-Are two ways to authenticate the request, some endpoints require a "highest authorization level", it will depend on the endpoint and type of request.
+There are two ways to authenticate the request, some endpoints require a "highest authorization level", it will depend on the endpoint and type of request.

 #### By BasicAuth
 The following set will generate a hash `Base64` with your Moip account **token** and **key** to authenticate.